 IMPORTANT: You will see one additional row in the results dialog box.
 That is your router.
 You will know because when you try to block it, the software will tell you “you cannot block your router”.

-Thus, I have tried to tell you how to secure WiFi using the router configuration page as well as through a third party software – and also how to know how many and what all computers are connected to your WiFi – using “Who is on My WiFi” software.
+Thus, I have tried to tell you how to secure WiFi using the router configuration page as well as through third-party software – and also how to know how many and what all computers are connected to your WiFi – using “Who is on My WiFi” software.

 If you have anything to share, please comment.